deficient/battery-widget/README.md

 `widget_text`, `tooltip_text`
 The text which shows up on the toolbar and when you highlight the widget, respectively.
 Please refer to function `battery_widget:update()` for other interpolatable variables.

+`widget_font`
+The font description used for the widget text, for instance "Deja Vu Sans Mono 16".
+If this is empty or unspecified, the default font will be used.

 ### Requirements